lilimelgar/wp5_mediasuite/README.md

 The watcher makes sure the CLARIAH component library is built/updated in /src/static/public/bundle.js For this, the watcher reacts to any changes made in the /src/static/app folder, which contains the CLARIAH library code.

-To start the watcher, go into the root dir of the project (containing webpack.config.js) and run:
+To start the watcher, go into the /src/static (containing webpack.config.js) and run:

 ```
 npm run dev